 Making the Dry Ice on a Hoop Video

-Here are some images from the recording session for the Dry Ice on a Hoop video
+Here are some images from the recording session for the Dry ice sliding on a circular hoop video.

 The hoop was formed by clamping a 6" wide strip of sheet metal to the rim of the bike wheel.
 This smooth, wide surface reduced friction and ensured that the puck did not fall off the edge of the hoop as it slid.